Bahubuli/Frontend-Engineering-1/lecture 4/readme.txt

 13. id tag in css, class in css.
 14. classes example with list with veg and nonveg menu items.
 15. class v/s id on same element.
-16. id example using a paint shop example..
+16. id example using a paint shop example.

 Homework :-